top of page

 Back to home page

-Here at Helensville School, we hold Student Led Conferences twice a year instead of the traditional Parent Teacher Meetings.
+Here at Helensville School, we hold Learner Led Conferences for our Year 3-8 children during the second term instead of the traditional Parent Teacher Meetings.
 These meetings are empowering for our children and help them to really understand their learning.

-A Student Led Conference (SLC) is a meeting run by the student for their whānau, entirely focused on the student’s recent learning.
+A Learner Led Conference (LLC) is a meeting run by the student for their whānau, entirely focused on the student’s recent learning.
 During the conference the student presents work from different curriculum areas, discussing the process of learning and the progress made to date.

 Research shows that one of the ways to improve student achievement is developing students’ ability to talk about their learning and their progress - it makes a difference.